sshaw/selfie_formatter/README.md

 ## Known Issues

+1. Slower tests.
+Yes, vanity has its price: the camera takes time to warm up, and a small sleep time is added prior to taking the each photo.
+At some point the sleep time may be added as an option.

 1. Photos are taken via [imagesnap](https://github.com/rharder/imagesnap), which is a fine program but can quickly eat up memory.
 Upwards of 500 MB after 10 or 15 seconds.